 After May 1971, when Amtrak took over the operation of all Union Pacific passenger trains, the 900 South Line became essentially a freight line that served various shippers along the line, and was also used as a secondary mainline when needed, including irregular use by special steam-powered excursion trains, and for the annual Ringling Bros. and Barnum & Bailey circus trains.

 Between 1971 and 1999, trains operating over the line included the daily freight local that provided service along 400 West, and to the Small Arms Plant and UP's Pioneer and Centennial industrial parks on the city's west side.
 The last train operated in March 1999.
-The 900 South Line fell into disuse because, and this was important, access to the line was cut at 900 South and 400 West when the 400 West Line was removed to allow the construction of the Gateway Center, and to allow the 400 South, 500 South, and 600 South on- and off-ramps to Interstate 15 to be improved by shortening them.
+The 900 South Line fell into disuse because (and this was important) access to the line was cut in 1999, at 900 South and 400 West when the 400 West Line was removed to allow the construction of the Gateway Center, and to allow the 400 South, 500 South, and 600 South on- and off-ramps to Interstate 15 to be improved by shortening them.
 The new on-ramps were opened to traffic in early April 2001.

 Changes in 1999

-The announcement in 2001 that Union Pacific intended to operate trains between the western connection, and its former D&RGW freight line at about 650 West.
+The announcement in 2001 was that Union Pacific intended to operate trains between the western connection at Buena Vista, and its former D&RGW freight line at about 650 West.
 With all of the other changes taking place near its line in the Grant Tower area directly west of the Gateway Center, UP wanted to avoid congestion and operate its trains to and from the west, and to and from Roper Yard, by way of the 900 South Line, saving the time and congestion of operating those trains through the Grant Tower interchange.

 The news stories and editorials at the time included comments and questions as to why UP couldn't use their line along 1800 South, meaning the connection on the UP mainline (former D&RGW) where the old D&RGW Small Arms Branch connects to the mainline, about a half mile north of Roper.
 This supposed alternate route makes a connection with the mainline at about 1800 South and heads in a northwest direction to a crossing of Redwood Road at about 1500 South.
 D&RGW formerly provided daily service along this line to various industries, and had done so ever since the line was completed in 1941.